apache/druid/druid-0.23-release-notes.md

 The context parameter authorization can be enabled using druid.`auth.authorizeQueryContextParam`s.
 This is disabled by default to avoid any hassle when performing an upgrade.

 (#12396)

+## Other security improvements

+This release includes several additional improvements for security:
+- You can now optionally enable auhorization on Druid system tables (#11720)

 ## Performance improvements